Timothy-Gonzalez/caught/docs/getting-started.md

 ## In Operator

-Caught also provides a convience `in` and `not in` operator you can use with strings and arrays:
+Caught also provides a convenience `in` and `not in` operator you can use with strings and arrays:

 ```c
 TEST("str - in")